Output - GP8403 Dual channel DAC 0-10V

 Available addresses are in the range 0x58 to 0x5F.

 The available I2C settings here depend on the build used.
 At least the Force Slow I2C speed option is available, but selections for the I2C Multiplexer can also be shown.
-For details see the Hardware page
+For details see the I2C Bus page

 Device Settings